DaniyalSyed24/TowerDefenceGame/README.md

 3. Place the project files into ```wamp64/www```

 The project can be run by visiting ```localhost/tower-defence-game/``` using a browser of your choice.
+QUICK NOTE: running wamp64 may result in some error messages.
+This is fine, the project will still run.

 # Database setup
 1. Go to ```localhost/phpmyadmin```